laligafilipina/inetgen-traffic/README.md

 ![screenshot](https://github.com/maxanthonypablea/inetgen-traffic/blob/main/images/poc.png)

-`Note!` Some proxies might not work which you can configure the script manually.
+`Note!` Some proxies might not work which you can configure the script manually and generating tons amount of traffic can lead to ip blacklist.